 For example: new functionality may introduce inconsistencies and unexpected behaviors that can be difficult to detect at first unless they become apparent during testing or on users’ feedback (and this should be a regular part of your QA process).
 Also, consider cases where test automation has not yet been implemented – these tests will show issues only after the additional effort is put into making them pass again!

-In such situations maintaining skepticism about newly introduced bugs is a good idea – why should we trust our codebase if it’s already been proven that testing can be unreliable?
+In such situations, maintaining skepticism about newly introduced bugs is a good idea – why should we trust our codebase if it’s already been proven that testing can be unreliable?

 Best Practices if Retesting

-Now, what are the best practices when deciding whether to retest and how do you do this?
+What are the best practices when deciding whether to retest and how do you do this?

 Here are some guidelines: